Poona Ford: Seattle Seahawks

 Ford signed with the Seattle Seahawks as an undrafted free agent following the 2018 NFL draft.
 He made the Seahawks' 53-man roster as an undrafted rookie.
 He made his NFL debut in Week 2 against the Chicago Bears.
 He made his first NFL start in Week 13 against the San Francisco 49ers.
 He appeared in 11 games in his rookie season.
 He finished with 21 total tackles (13 solo, 8 combined).

 In the 2019 season, Ford appeared in 15 games and started 14.
 He finished with .5 sacks, 32 total tackles, one pass defensed, and one fumble recovery.
 In the 2020 season, Ford started in all 16 games.
 He finished with two sacks, 40 total tackles, and one forced fumble.

 The Seahawks placed a second-round restricted free agent tender on Ford on March 17, 2021.
 The Seahawks later signed him to a two-year contract extension.
 In the 2021 season, Ford started in all 17 games.
 He finished with two sacks, 53 total tackles, and one pass defensed.
 In the 2022 season, Ford started in all 17 games.
 He finished with three sacks, 35 total tackles, and two passes defensed.

 Buffalo Bills

 On May 2, 2023, Ford signed a one-year contract with the Buffalo Bills.
+He finished the 2023 season with one sack in eight games.